-Reasons to Plaster
+Reasons to Re-Plaster a Wall

 - Cover Wallpaper: Not only can wallpaper make a house seem dated, it is also expensive to replace.
 An alternative, hand-plastering walls, can now be found in many upscale houses.

 - Update Style: You can add a hand-plastered wall to accent a living room, kitchen or dining room.

 - Cover Damage: Another use of this technique is to cover up damage in a wall.
 When a plumber did a bad patching job, I decided to cover up the mistake by re-plastering the whole bathroom.

 - Cover Texture: Hand plastering was so easy to do and looked so good that I later used this technique to cover up wallpaper and popcorn.